Fresh mint tea works wonderfully as a hot or cold infusion.

-The wonderful thing about herbal tea is that it’s so easy to make and the flavor combinations are endless.
-You can mix several herbs together to make your own special blend, or just keep it simple and stick with one.
-One of my favorite herbs is fresh mint, so I often make a simple mint tea after dinner.
+The wonderful thing about mint tea is that it’s so easy to make yourself.
+You can mix several different kinds of mint together like spearmint, peppermint, and chocolate mint to make your own special blend, or just keep it simple and stick with one.
+One of my favorites for digestion is peppermint, so I often make a simple peppermint tea to sip on after meals.

-Fresh mint works wonderfully as a hot or cold infusion.
-At night I make it hot, but you can easily let it cool (adding sugar or honey while still warm if you want it sweet), pour the tea into a pitcher, and keep it in the refrigerator to drink over ice on a hot day when you want something refreshing to drink.
+Fresh mint tea also works wonderfully either as a cold infusion.
+At night I’ll make it hot, but during the day I let it cool (adding a bit of honey while still warm to sweeten), then pour into a pitcher, and keep it in the refrigerator for when I want something minty and refreshing to drink.